-Many oral surgery treatments require sedation to allow our doctors to properly and carefully perform the necessary procedures.
-At Oral Surgery of Tidewater, we offer a variety of sedation options to match your treatments.
-If you feel nervous about receiving sedation during your treatments, we invite you to talk with Dr. Ford, Dr. Guter, and Dr. Gray so that we can help you feel comfortable and relaxed.
-Please feel free to contact our office at (757) 499-6886 to schedule your appointment with our oral surgeons and to learn more about how you can receive oral surgery with sedation in Virginia Beach, Virginia.
+Oral Surgery of Tidewater offers a variety of sedation options for our patients.
+If you feel nervous about receiving sedation during your treatments, we invite you to talk with one of our amazing surgeons to discuss your concerns and find the best option for you and your needed treatment.
+Contact our office at (757) 499-6886 to schedule your appointment and learn more about sedation and oral surgery in Virginia Beach, Virginia.

-- Local Anesthetic: This sedative is often administered through an injection, and it only numbs the area around the injection site.
-This sedation is used when only a certain part of the mouth requires treatment.
-The numbing occurs in just a few minutes and lasts several hours.
+- Local Anesthetic: Local anesthetic is used with every procedure.
+It is an injection, and it numbs the area around the injection site.
+The numbing occurs in just a few minutes and can lasts several hours.